koding/koding/docs/docs/two-vm-setup-apachephp-server-db-server/index.md

 Let's look at the auto generated **Stack Template** file parameters

 #### 1. Provider Section

+In this example we are using AWS Stack, but you can use any cloud provider you wish.
+The `provider section` is auto generated and will be different according to the cloud provider you chose to create your stack with.

 ```yaml
 # Here is your stack preview